Orange Collective

 Competitive landscape

-Each category has a structural limitation — sales motion, source segment, or call-distribution coverage.
-Leaping's complex-70% + autonomous-improvement + mid-market motion is the answer to all four.
+Each category has a structural limitation — sales motion, source segment, buyer, or call-distribution coverage.
+Leaping's complex-70% + autonomous-improvement + mid-market motion is the answer to all of them.

 Sierra